Sydney Metro West: Planning

-Other options for new metro stations include Camellia/Rydalmere, North Burwood/Five Dock, Kings Bay (Five Dock) and Pyrmont.
-Media reports indicate that Martin Place will be the main CBD interchange.
+Other options for new metro stations included Camellia/Rydalmere, North Burwood/Five Dock, Kings Bay (Five Dock) and Pyrmont.

+Media reports indicated that Martin Place would be the main CBD interchange.
 During the state election campaign in March 2019, the government announced new stations at Five Dock, North Burwood and North Strathfield.

 In October 2019, the locations of seven stations were announced: